Thomson Reuters: Operations

 The chief executive of the combined company is Steve Hasker, who was the chief executive for the professional division, and the chairman is David Thomson.

-In 2018, the company was organized around four divisions: Legal, Reuters News Agency, Tax & Accounting, and Government.

-Former divisions: Intellectual Property & Science, Financial & Risk, Thomson Healthcare, and Scholarly & Scientific Research.
+In 2018, the company was organized around four divisions: Legal, Reuters News Agency, Tax & Accounting, and Government.Former divisions: Intellectual Property & Science, Financial & Risk, Thomson Healthcare, and Scholarly & Scientific Research.
 As of 2018, the Financial & Risk division makes for over half of the company's revenue.

-Thomson Reuters competes with Bloomberg L.P., in aggregating financial and legal news.

-Thomson Reuters subscriptions compete with open access alternatives, accessible through open data and open source aggregators such as Unpaywall, which can help counter the increase in subscription costs (+779% in the 1995–2015 period vs. 58% for the consumer price index).
+Thomson Reuters competes with Bloomberg L.P., in aggregating financial and legal news.Thomson Reuters subscriptions compete with open access alternatives, accessible through open data and open source aggregators such as Unpaywall, which can help counter the increase in subscription costs (+779% in the 1995–2015 period vs. 58% for the consumer price index).

+On 24 February 2026, Thomson Reuters said its artificial intelligence-powered assistant for businesses, CoCounsel, has drawn one million users which eased fears of disruption by competing AI tools.
+This resulted in shares to jump by more than 11 per cent on the day.

+In March 2026, it was announced that Thomson Reuters partnered with Smokeball to integrate their AI assistant, CoCounsel, into Smokeball's legal practice management software.

 Merative

 In 2012, Thomson Reuters sold its Healthcare division to Veritas Capital, who renamed the business Truven Health Analytics.
-IBM Corporation acquired Truven Health Analytics on February 18, 2016, and merged it with IBM's Watson Health unit.
-On June 30, 2022, Francisco Partners announced the completion of acquiring Watson Health and launched a healthcare data company named Merative.
+IBM Corporation acquired Truven Health Analytics on 18 February 2016, and merged it with IBM's Watson Health unit.
+On 30 June 2022, Francisco Partners announced the completion of acquiring Watson Health and launched a healthcare data company named Merative.